A calm evidence note

 Brain fog is a symptom, not a deficiency.
 It's a non-specific cluster — slowed thinking, poor concentration, mental fatigue — that shows up across many unrelated conditions, which is exactly why no single capsule reliably fixes it.
 The highest-yield step is to identify your driver first:

 If one of those is the real driver, treating it does far more than any supplement.
-We walk through the full list in What Actually Causes Brain Fog?.
+We walk through the full list in What Actually Causes Brain Fog?, and the step-by-step playbook — causes first, then the free lifestyle levers, then supplements last — in how to clear brain fog (what actually helps).
+(If your problem is acute distractibility rather than a persistent cloud, see the focus-specific companion to this page, best supplements for focus & concentration.)
 With that foundation laid, here's how the actual supplements rate.

 How we rate the tiers